Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 #### Maledict Die Damage

 If a Maledict Die Powers does damage, it is equals to the number of dice rolled that each of its power calls.
-If your **Rage** is active, you can add your Rage Damage bonus to the result, only if the power cause damage.
+If your **Rage** is active, Maledict Die powers can benefit from your Rage damage bonus, provided it initially haven't already benefiting from one.

 #### Using Maledict Die